KavrakiLab/Ape-Gen2.0/README.md

 ### Main Workflow:

 #### Minor issues:
+- Add all the folders with the executables to `$PATH`, so that we do not have absolute paths to Autodocktools etc.
 - Maybe have an argument for `autobox` size for SMINA scoring (larger values will result in greater time but much more accurate docking)
 - Possibly insert GNINA in workflow somehow? (and test it's RMSD to vinardo/vina)
 - Add `num_of_rounds` in homology modelling as an argument.